Link Quality & Smart Hops β

 Node Hops Calculation β

-- NodeInfo: Uses the
+- NodeInfo packet (default): Uses the

 TIP